The Public Works Department counts on your cooperation to help us maintain roads during inclement weather. Please remember:

 - Please clear snow from around fire hydrants on your property

 - During plowing, keeping main roads open and passable is the first priority.
 As soon as all major roads are clear, equipment is moved immediately to residential areas.
 Because they carry the lowest volume of traffic, cul-de-sacs and dead-end streets are the last plowed.

 - State and Montgomery County roads are cleared by their own crews.
 Click here for a list of these roads and contact information.

 - State law requires that vehicles be completely clear of snow and ice and headlights be on when windshield wipers are in use.

-It’s possible that some residential mailboxes will suffer damage during a snowstorm.
-If damage is caused by snow or ice hitting the mailbox, or due to deteriorated materials, repair or replacement is the responsibility of the resident.
-If it is believed that the damage is the result of direct contact with a plow truck, please call the Public Works Department, 610-635-3525, after the storm has subsided and within 48 hours, and we will evaluate the damage to determine responsibility.
+It’s possible that some residential mailboxes will be damaged during a snowstorm.
+If damage is caused by snow or ice hitting the mailbox or due to deteriorated materials, repair or replacement is the resident’s responsibility.
+If it is determined that damage is caused by the Township plow truck striking the mailbox, the Township will provide $100 toward a replacement.
+If you believe that damage to your mailbox is the result of direct contact with a plow truck, please call the Public Works Department (610-635-3525) within 48 hours after the storm has subsided.
+The Township will evaluate the damage to determine responsibility.